mlee1423/mkdocs-test/docs/1-pc.md

 ##### Overclocking
 In order to overclock a processor, the overclocker intentionally increases the CPU operation frequency above the original stock specifications.
 Because the processor's frequency heavily impacts the effective computational speed of the CPU, the ultimate goal is to increase the frequency of the CPU in order to achieve faster performance.

+!!! warning
     If a motherboard that supports overclocking is purchased, it may require dual ATX 8 pin or 8+4 pin for the CPU.
 Check to make sure the selected power supply has them.

 #### Memory - RAM
 Random Access Memory (RAM) is used to load and run applications, respond to commands, or toggle between multiple programs.
 Memory is almost always being actively used by the PC operating system.
 Below is a table showcasing what types of tasks can be done with different amounts of RAM.